 - You drink larger amounts of alcohol than you ever meant to.
 Or you've been drinking for a longer time than you ever meant to.

-- You cannot quit drinking or control how much you drink.
+- You can't cut down or control your use.
 Or you constantly wish you could cut down.

-- You spend a lot of time drinking and recovering from drinking.
+- You spend a lot of time getting or drinking alcohol or recovering from its effects.

 - You have strong cravings for alcohol.